amotali/konvektion/README.md

 > :feet: Fix bug causing spontaneous combustion of users

-### :axe: Changes to Structure
+## :axe:

-When we refactor the codebase, separate modules, or remove old and unused abstractions, we use this emoji.
+**Changes to Structure:** When we refactor the codebase, separate modules, or remove old and unused abstractions, we use :axe:.

 > :axe: Refactor codebase using new library for HTTP requests